-Somatic Therapy is a collaborative process between the therapist and the client.
-In this collaboration, there is a premise of relational repair and working with the nervous system’s capacity to heal and create new neural pathways.
+Somatic Relational Therapy is a collaborative process with a premise of relational repair.
+In this collaboration, we hold the knowledge that the nervous system’s has capacity to heal and create new neural pathways.
 Somatic Experiencing and Somatic Practice therapies have at their core a lens of our nervous system state in the present time.
-How our system “responds” or reacts to given events may be in line with events.
-Through corrective experiences, relationship, and touch modalities, there are new options available for healing, renewal, and recovery.
+How our system “responds” or reacts to given events may get hardwired in a way that does not serve us best.
+Through corrective experiences, relationship, and touch modalities, new options are available for healing, renewal, and recovery.

-The goal of therapy is to help you feel better.
-Your understanding of your nervous system response is part of the process.
 Your current situation is the starting place for the journey.
-Often we begin with an exploration what is working and not working in your day to day life and what you are noticing in your body, thoughts, and feelings.
+Often we begin with an exploration of what is working and not working in your day to day life and what you are noticing in your body, thoughts, and feelings.

 The events in the past may have a bearing on your current expression of who you are.
-Your life history and attachment patterns are relevant and although you may feel stuck, there is a way through.
+Your life history and attachment patterns are relevant.
 Even if those historical patterns have been there for years or decades they can be unraveled.
-The good news is that our brains can shift from those old patterns to greater ease, flexibility, and nervous system capacity.
+The good news is that our brains can shift from those old patterns to greater ease, flexibility, and connection.

 You may have come to experience your body as something “not to be trusted” or even ignored.
 As your body has deep wisdom, it can be strange and unfamiliar to begin the process of noticing and listening to it in a new way.
 As a Somatic Relational Counsellor, I will guide you on the path and invite you to notice patterns in your words, actions, and thoughts with curiosity.

-If there is constriction or pain in your body, we will begin the process of finding a way to help that flow and unwind.
+Pain or Chronic Illness: If there is constriction or pain in your body, we will begin the process of finding a way to help that flow and unwind.
 With support, you will learn about these unconscious holding patterns and ways to explore them.
 Through the lens of attachment theory, the nervous system, and your history we bring awareness and attention to what your body moves toward and away from.
-As you move through the process our capacity grows and we can begin the process of creating a more sustainable way of being in the world.
+As you move through the process your capacity grows and we can begin the process of creating a more sustainable way of being in the world.